AcedYu/2-Professional-Portfolio/README.md

 # 2-Professional-Portfolio
 This assignment was assigned by the U.C.
-Berkelely Extension Full-time Full Stack Flex Boot Camp.
+Berkeley Extension Full-time Full Stack Flex Boot Camp.
 This is assignment 2 for the program.
 In this assignment I created a mock portfolio page for myself to showcase the work I have not done yet.

 I implement programming concepts such as: